Safer, Greener, Healthier

 How are we doing this?

 By introducing, supporting and funding various projects across Essex which will encourage and make it easier for people to walk, cycle or scoot more, especially for shorter journeys.
-These include the introduction of new walking and cycle routes, part of the Active Travel Fund 2 and 4 schemes as well as trialling e-scooters.
+These include the introduction of new walking and cycling routes as well as trialling e-scooters, working with Essex businesses to help them prepare and implement effective active travel plans and working with schools to make the roads around them safer and healthier.

-Follow us on Twitter for latest news and updates.
+Follow us on Facebook for latest news and updates.

 Find out about the Smarter Travel for Essex Network (STEN) and how it can help businesses and their employees travel more sustainably.

-We are working on various projects to encourage people to get on their bikes.
+We are delivering projects to encourage people to get on their bikes.

 We want to increase walking across the county, particularly for shorter journeys.